Functional Consistency across Retail Central Bank Digital Currency and Commercial Bank Money: Design Options to Support Functional Consistency

 \begin{itemize}

 \item \emph{By the entity operating the ledger}: For example, commercial banks provide users with the ability to open accounts and operate them through various channels.

-\item \emph{By intermediaries that provide end user access}: For example, in Open Banking\footnote{The UK Open Banking service allows for financial data and services to be shared between banks and third-party service providers securely through the use of APIs to enable consumers and businesses to move, manage and make more of their money \cite{open-banking}.}, payment initiation service providers (PISPs) provide payment initiation services to end users on payment accounts held at other payment service providers (PSPs).
+\item \emph{\changess{By intermediaries providing end-user access}}: For example, in Open Banking\footnote{The UK Open Banking service \changess{allows financial data} and services to be shared between banks and third-party service providers securely through the use of APIs to enable consumers and businesses to move, manage and make more of their money \cite{open-banking}.}, payment initiation service providers (PISPs) provide payment initiation services to end users \changess{with} payment accounts held at other payment service providers (PSPs).

-\item \emph{By partners of the intermediaries that provide end user access}: For example, in card schemes, fintech firms use the services of partner banks for card issuance and transaction processing.
+\item \emph{\changess{By partners of the intermediaries providing end-user access}}: For example, in card schemes, fintech firms use the services of partner banks for card issuance and transaction processing.

-\item \emph{By common technical service providers\footnote {A TSP provides technical services such as communication, technical onboarding, and information processing/storage to support an authorised financial services provider.
-It does not have a direct relationship with or provide services to end users.
-Description adapted from \cite{fca-agency-models}.}} (TSPs): For example, in the UK domestic payment schemes, commercial banks use a common technical service provider to integrate with the confirmation of payee services provided by other commercial banks.
+\item \emph{By common technical service providers\footnote {A TSP provides technical services such as communication, technical \changess{onboarding and information processing/storage to support authorised financial services providers.} It does not have a direct relationship with or provide services to end users.
+Description adapted from \cite{fca-agency-models}.}} (TSPs): For example, in the UK domestic payment schemes, commercial banks use a common \changess{TSP} to integrate with the confirmation of payee services provided by other commercial banks.
 Another example is the Swift \cite{abt-swift-network} financial messaging system which provides a common technical service to facilitate communication between financial institutions.

-\item \emph{By Financial Market Infrastructures\footnote {An FMI is a multilateral system among participating institutions, including the operator of the system, used for clearing, settling or recording payments, securities, derivatives or other financial transactions \cite{bis-cpmi-glossary}.}} (FMIs): For example, in the UK, the Faster Payments System (FPS) \cite{abt-fps} provides a central infrastructure that is used by participant banks to perform clearing and settlement of instant payments.
+\item \emph{By financial market infrastructures (FMIs)\footnote {An FMI is a multilateral system among participating institutions, including the operator of the system, used for clearing, settling or recording payments, securities, derivatives or other financial transactions \cite{bis-cpmi-glossary}.}}: For example, in the United Kingdom, the Faster Payments System (FPS) \cite{abt-fps} provides a central infrastructure that is used by participant banks to perform clearing and settlement of instant payments.

 \end{itemize}